reinanbr/metamorproxies/README.md

 ---

-MetamorProxies is a Python library that provides a collection of tools to manipulate, manage, and use proxies in web scraping, automation, or other network tasks.
-This library aims to simplify the handling of proxy servers, allowing users to seamlessly rotate, filter, and configure proxies in a clean, efficient manner.
+MetamorProxies is a Python library that provides tools for web automation and proxy management.
+This library includes functionality for taking website screenshots and testing SOCKS5 proxies, making it useful for web scraping, automation, and network testing tasks.

 ## Features

-* **Proxy Rotation** : Easily rotate proxies to avoid being blocked by target servers.
+* **Website Screenshots** : Capture screenshots of websites using headless Chrome browser
-* **Custom Proxy Configuration** : Configure proxies to fit your unique needs.
+* **Proxy Testing** : Test SOCKS5 proxies for functionality and reliability
-* **Integration** : Designed to integrate with common libraries like `requests` for seamless proxy management.
+* **Proxy Management** : Fetch and validate proxy lists from external sources
-* **Flexible API** : Simple, intuitive API for proxy manipulation and usage.
+* **Headless Automation** : Run browser automation without GUI
-* **Extensible** : Easy to extend for your own use cases.
+* **Flexible Configuration** : Customizable screenshot settings and proxy testing parameters

 ## Installation